Arwa al-Sulayhi: Life and reign

 Arwa was born in 1047 or 1048 CE (440 AH) to Ahmad ibn al-Qasim al-Sulayhi and al-Raddah al-Sulayhi.
 The Sulayhid ruler Ali al-Sulayhi was her paternal uncle.
 Her father (Ahmad) died while she was young (the exact date is never stated) and her mother remarried 'Amir ibn Sulayman al-Zawahi, a member of an allied tribe who would later become one of Arwa's major political rivals.
 After her father's death, Arwa was raised in the royal palace under Ali and Asma.
-The royal couple supposedly realized her intelligence early on and provided her with the best education available.
+The royal couple supposedly realised her intelligence early on and provided her with the best education available.
 (According to Umara, the Sulayhids in general took pride in providing good education for their women.)

 In 1065/6 (458 AH), around the age of 18, Arwa was married to her paternal cousin, the wali al-ahd (crown prince) al-Mukarram Ahmad.
 This marriage was arranged by Ali shortly after his older son and original heir al-A'azz died.
 As her mahr, or bride wealth, Ali gave Arwa the net yearly revenue from the city of Aden, which amounted to 100,000 dinars.
 This was paid by the Ma'nid emirs of Aden, but they later suspended its payment when Ali died, only to be resumed when al-Mukarram Ahmad restored Sulayhid authority there.

 Arwa had four children with al-Mukarram Ahmad: Fatimah (d.
 1140), who married Ali b.
 Saba'; Umm Hamdan (d.
 1122), who married her cousin Ali al-Zawahi; and two sons Muhammad and Ali who both died in childhood around 1087.